Get Weekly Coaching Tip

 – Your Income:

 The truth is that depending on how much you make will allow you to determine if you can do a partial or full deduction.
-According to the tax law that was approved, in case the business owner is married, files jointly, and has a taxable income of less than $315,000, then he will most likely qualify for the 20% deduction.
+According to the tax law case the business owner is married, files jointly, and has a taxable income of less than $315,000, then he will most likely qualify for the 20% deduction.
 This is also the case for business owners who are single and who make less than $157,500.

 In case you have a taxable income between $315,000 and $415,000 in the case you are married and filing jointly, you’ll probably get a partial deduction.
 This is also the case for single business owners who have a taxable income between $157,500 and $207,500.